OCA/website/website_logo/README.rst

 To configure this module, you need to:

-* Go to 'Website Admin'.
+* Go to 'Website'.
-* In the configuration form of a website there is a 'Logo' group.
+* In the configuration form of a website there is a 'Logo' label under the Favicon.
 * Load a logo image in the logo field.

 Usage